Electrical Systems

 power

-The amount of work accomplished within a given period of time.
-With electricity, power is the product of current and voltage and is measured in watts.
+P. The rate at which electricity is transferred within a circuit.
+Power is the product of current and voltage and is measured in watts (W).

 resistance

 R. The opposition to current flow.
-Resistance is an electrical variable.
+Resistance is measured in ohms (Ω).

 resistor